-Formed in 1988, Forty Degrees South have 30 years of robust singing under their belts.
+Formed in 1988, Forty Degrees South have over 30 years of robust singing under their belts.
 First known as The Roaring Forties, in 2018 they became Forty Degrees South (40°S or “forties” for short).

 Powerful individual singers the group has a formidable repertoire of traditional and trad-style contemporary songs.
 They have a lengthy list of themes: sea shanties, whaling songs, forebitters, work songs, mining songs, union songs, bush songs, songs of Australian history, protest songs, humorous songs, god-bothering songs, drinking songs – you name it!